GAIB: The Bridge for Compute-Backed Real-World Yield

 This perpetual upgrade cycle turns compute into an inherently recurring yield asset: capital-intensive, yet continuously productive.
 It possesses every trait of a sound financial primitive: tangible collateral, predictable operational output, and repeatable cash flows.

-While global AI infrastructure spending projected to exceed $1.2 trillion by 2030, most of it remains privately financed.
+While global AI infrastructure spending is projected to exceed $7 trillion by 2030, most of it remains privately financed.
 Compute scarcity has already spawned informal grey markets for GPU rentals and co-location arbitrage, signalling the emergence of a new, yield-generating real-world asset class.

 The DeFi Dilemma